McDonald’s moves to cut antibiotics in beef

 The chain has been on a mission to clean up its menu since Steve Easterbrook took the helm in 2015.
 In September, it said it would get rid of some preservatives and fake colours from its burgers.
 It switched to fresh, instead of frozen, beef for its quarter pounders this year, and removed artificial preservatives from Chicken McNuggets in 2016.

 Because of its scale, with about 37,000 restaurants worldwide, McDonald’s purchasing changes – even small ones – can have major ramifications for the industry.
-When it cut margarine from its Egg McMuffins, it sent suppliers into overdrive to make and ship millions of pounds of butter across the country.
+When it cut margarine from its Egg McMuffins, it sent suppliers into overdrive to make and ship millions of pounds of butter across the United States.

 McDonald’s already committed to removing antibiotics important to human health from its chicken supply chains in 2015 and met that goal in 2016, ahead of schedule. – Bloomberg